 Coralie Fargeat’s gripping horror The Substance deals with many topical issues surrounding aging, feminism, and the dangers of the beauty industry, but there are several questions that remain unanswered when the credits roll.
 The film follows the life of Elisabeth Sparkle, a famous aerobics instructor who’s subjected to a mysterious substance after losing her job on her fiftieth birthday.
 The chemical promises to transform her into her best self, but when the truth comes to light, Elisabeth struggles to balance her two identities.
 The Substance is getting great reviews, and for good reason.

-- The Girl I Like Forgot Her Glasses Season 1 Episode 11 Release Date and Time, Countdown, When Is It Coming Out?
+- Phoenix Eden17 Season 1 Episode 1 Release Date and Time, Countdown, When is it Coming Out?

 While The Substance is clearly a standalone movie that doesn’t explicitly call for a sequel, there are certain aspects of the narrative that haven’t been answered by the time the story draws to a close.
 Whether this is for dramatic effect or to keep the audience guessing, it’s obvious that Fargeat knows how to exploit the unknown to make her stories even more captivating.
 The Substance’s ending might be missing some details, but it’s still extremely effective overall thanks to the director’s keen eye for imagery and metaphorical storytelling.